GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlPortal.md

 - openCircuit
 - lockCurrent

+The open circuit based lock detection works by detecting an open circuit situation when the lock is not powered.
+This is a very reliable method and ideally suited for energise-to-unlock locks.
+The lock current based detection works by expecting a minimum current when a lock is energised.
+The minimum current is fixed at 100mA and de-bounce time of one second is used.

+**Note:** The lock detection only works when the lock power supply is working (e.g. 12V available) and the lock is not energised.
+No state changes will occur when lock detection is not possible.

 ### lockCurrentLimit

 **[int] (4000)** The lock current limit at which power to the lock will be cut.